 - Denatured Alcohol, Dish Soap, Gloves, Washcloth, and Water

-Step 1- Rinse & Wash:
+Step 2- Rinse & wash the fire-pit

-Use soapy water and a stripping pad to remove all loose particles from the fire pit.
+After the rust has been removed, use soapy water and a stripping pad to remove all loose particles from the fire pit.
+Be sure to wash, scrub, and rinse the entire surface, paying extra attention to any crevices or hard-to-reach areas.

-This will remove any dust particles that are remaining.
-Be sure not to let the denatured alcohol touch your skin.
+Put on your gloves and apply the denatured alcohol to the entire surface using a clean cloth or sponge.
+This will remove any dust particles that are remaining after sanding.
+Be sure not to let the denatured alcohol touch your skin, as it can be harmful.

-Step 4- Spray the Paint:
+Step 4- Spray the high heat paint to your fire-pit

+Put the fire pit onto the drop cloth.
 Now, shake each can of spray paint to get it ready and apply.

 Apply a light coat to avoid dripping, wait a few minutes, and apply a second light coat.

 You should apply the paint no later than the early afternoon and let it sit for two, three, or more hours before using the fire pit that evening.
+Depending on the humidity, it is going to take a couple of hours or perhaps more for the paint to fully dry.

 How Do High Heat Paints Fight Against the Fire?